ligato/docs/docs/user-guide/agentctl.md

       peer_if_name: "veth1"
 ```

-Update using the update1.yaml file with a timeout duration of 6m0s:
+Update the VPP agent configuration using `update1.yaml` with a timeout duration of 6m0s:
 ```json
 agentctl config update --timeout=6m0s update1.yaml
 ```
 You can replace an existing configuration with a new configuration using the `--replace` flag.
-Define your new configuration in a separate file.
+You must define your new configuration in a separate file.

-Config update replaces the update1.yaml configuration file with an updateNew.yaml configuration file:
+Config update replaces the `update1.yaml` configuration with an `updateNew.yaml` configuration:
 ```
 agentctl config update --replace ./updateNew.yaml
 ```